PerceptronV/Exnate/train/README.md

 #### Structure of checkpoints

-Under your checkpoints directory, you will find these files, under the following structure:
+After training, you will find the following files under your checkpoints directory:

 ```
 {checkpoint dir}